(Please note that Demand Generation University is separate and distinct from offerings of former employers.)

 Here’s where will we link to every step of a world-class demand generation program, or a sales lead generation program.
-In addition, if your business wants to become a true results oriented marketer and turn marketing into a revenue engine, Demand Generation University is just for you.
+In addition, if your business wants to become a true results oriented marketer and turn marketing into a consistent revenue producer, Demand Generation University is just for you.

 The topics discussed here come from our SCORE demand generation program (Simple Clear Optimal Revenue Enhancement).
 By taking each module, one can get a wonderful education on business to business demand generation by reviewing the content under each listing.
 Stay tuned as we will build this over time.